JuliaLang/julia/DISTRIBUTING.md

 nightlies](https://launchpad.net/~staticfloat/+archive/julianightlies)
 are built.
-Therefore, a workaround must be enacted, where the git versioning information [is encoded into the source](https://github.com/staticfloat/julia-nightly-packaging/blob/master/build_ubuntu.sh#L76-78)before upload for building, and the source is modified to [not attempt to look for it](https://github.com/staticfloat/julia-nightly-packaging/blob/master/nogit-workaround.patch) when building.
+Therefore, a workaround must be enacted, where the git versioning information [is encoded into the source](https://github.com/staticfloat/julia-nightly-packaging/blob/master/build_ubuntu.sh#L76-78) before upload for building, and the source is modified to [not attempt to look for it](https://github.com/staticfloat/julia-nightly-packaging/blob/master/nogit-workaround.patch) when building.

 By default, Julia loads `$PREFIX/etc/julia/juliarc.jl` as an installation-wide initialization file.
 This file can be used by